nosilver4u/s3-image-optimizer/readme.txt

 Most problems we've seen are either permissions-related, or covered by the timeout stuff above.
 If you have a question, [shoot us an email](https://ewww.io/contact-us/)!

 == Changelog ==

+= 2.4.3 =
+* changed: display the values of any constants defined for endpoint, region, or folder restriction
+* fixed: check if the bucket list is an array before sanitizing

 = 2.4.2 =
 * added: define custom endpoint for any S3-compatible storage via S3_IMAGE_OPTIMIZER_ENDPOINT